itu-algorithms/itu.algs4/README.md

 1. Download and unzip the repository.
 2. Open a command prompt or terminal and navigate to the downloaded folder.
 There should be the file `setup.py`.
 3. Use the command `pip3 install .` to install the package (this will also work for updating the package, when a newer version is available).
-If your python installation is system-wide, use `sudo pip3 install .`
+If your Python installation is system-wide, use `sudo pip3 install .`

 ### Alternative: Step-by-step guide for Windows

-To install the python package `itu.algs4`:
+To install the Python package `itu.algs4`:

 - Download the repository by pressing the green "Clone or download" button, and pressing "Download ZIP".
 - Extract the content of the zip to your Desktop (you can delete the folder after installing the package).